isomerpages/moe-queenstownsec/_direct-school-admission/Choir.md

 <br>- National platforms such as Singapore Youth Festivals and Singapore International
 Choral Festival (SICF)
 <br>- Public showcases such as The Esplanade</p>
-<p>There may be upcoming activities like overseas learning trips or cultural
+<p>Quest Choir has grown tremendously over the years and we are proud to
-exchange.</p>
+be invited by MOE to perform for SYF 2025 Celebrations Festival Concert at various venues this year.
+There may be upcoming activities like overseas learning trips or cultural exchange.
+This year, Quest Choir will be embarking on a Quest Global</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture609.png">